Subscribe To Our Free

 Telephone: (954) 382-5378Contact Us Now

-Whether you are a new college graduate or experienced professional, Pedersen Law will take care of the entire H-1B Immigration process from start to finish and provide legal advice and guidance to both you and your employer every step along the way…
+Whether you are establishing a new U.S. office or buying an existing company, Pedersen Law will take care of the entire L-1 Visa Immigration process from start to finish, including forming your new company, obtaining the Tax ID and providing legal advice and guidance every step along the way from obtaining the L-1 Visa to U.S. Residency …

-The spouse and children (under age 21) of the E-2 worker are issued E-2 visas.
+Spouses and children (under age 21) of L-1 workers are issued L-2 visas.
 A great benefit of this type of visa is that spouses can work (if an application for work authorization is made) and children can legally attend school.
+Once the Multinational Executive Immigrant visa is approved for the Executive or Manager, his or her spouse and children are also included in the U.S. residency application.

-In order to satisfy the Immigration Service's strict requirements for this type of visa based upon your qualifications as a “treaty investor" our attorneys will thoroughly review your case to determine eligibility and carefully prepare your petition and submit to the USCIS, emphasizing your satisfaction of the regulations, including evidence to support/prove your eligibility, including your foreign company and U.S. enterprise documentation, as well as your or managerial or essential skills, qualifications.
-For more information on Business Immigration, call or email our office to schedule an Attorney Consultation so that we can fully review your circumstances and give you the best, most honest advice concerning what steps you can take to obtain residency.
+For more information on Business Immigration, call or email our office to schedule an Attorney Consultation so that we can fully review your circumstances and give you the best, most honest advice concerning what steps you can take to obtain an L-1 and Multinational Executive Visa.
 To help you succeed in obtaining your Work Visa and Green Card, our Firm will carefully review your eligibility, provide valuable advice regarding your qualifications, prepare a professional case, properly support your case with all the required documentation, respond to all requests from the USCIS, represent you through the proceedings and support you through the entire immigration process.
 We look forward to meeting you and helping you to achieve your immigration dreams!